forkyyy/nodejs_layer4_api/README.md

 const allowed_ips = ['1.1.1.1'];
 ```

-## After that you upload socket.js to the attack servers and upload api.js, servers.json and commands.json to the API server
+## After that, upload socket.js to the attack servers and upload api.js, servers.json and commands.json to the API server

 ### Reverse Proxy

-We recommend making a reverse proxy using Nginx to use your API:
+Making a reverse proxy using Nginx to use your API is recommended:

 ```conf
 server {